nolaforensix/scalpel-2.02/README.md

 header/footer-based file carving, but also recover of fragmented files.
 A repo for scalpel3 will appear when it's ready.

+** If you're having trouble with the libtre dependency when attempting to install on Linux, see the DEPENDENCIES discussion near the end of this document **

 Cheers,

 --Golden